lcyvin/mopidy-monitor-go/README.md

 Polybar's built-in MPD module handles the bulk of needs for mopidy/mpd-related controls, however, it lacks a few features like static time skipping (polybar's implementation is percentage based) and volume level control.
 Because mopidy tends to skew a bit louder than the rest of the programs on my computer, I like to manage its volume independently.
 Additionally, as I use mopidy for podcasts as well as music, being able to skip forward in set *n*-second intervals allows for a much more pleasant listening experience.
 This project aims to solve those specific gaps, not replace the existing mpd module.

 ### Usage
+You can find an example polybar config [here](polybar-config.ini), if you want to just copy it straight into your config file.
+Don't forget to add the modules to your bar config, eg:
+`modules-right = [...] mpd mopidy-volume mopidy-seek-backward mopidy-seek-forward [...]`

+If the module gives an error or does not render, ensure that the server and client were installed into your user's ~/.local/bin folder.

 In your polybar config, add:
 ```ini
 [module/mopidy-volume]